IRFU confirm ticket details for Autumn internationals

-Tickets for Ireland’s Autumn Nations Series games at Aviva Stadium will go on sale from noon tomorrow, Thursday October 28, via Ticketmaster.
+Tickets for Ireland’s Autumn Nations Series games at Aviva Stadium will go on sale from noon on Thursday, October 28, via Ticketmaster.

 First up this November for Andy Farrell‘s side are Japan’s Brave Blossoms on Saturday, November 6 (Kick-off 1pm), before New Zealand return to Dublin for the first time since 2018 a week later on Saturday, November 13 (Kick-off 3.15pm).